050. Goodbye Sailor - Written by Andrew Payne #5.1

 Facts: This episode features the late Lennard Pearce, who is probably best known for his role as Grandad in the BBC series 'Only Fools & Horses'.
 As with the previous episode, this one falls short in terms of what most fans consider a decent ending to the plot - George Cole would repeat the role of an independent candidate in the 90s TV series 'An Independent Man', in which ultimately results in him becoming the local independent candidate.
-This is the third time that Chisholm appears in the main run of the fifth series, compared to only one appearance until this point by Peter Childs as Rycott.
+This is the third time that Chisholm appears in the main run of the fifth series, with only one appearance by Peter Childs as Rycott until this point.

 Bloopers: None found.

 #5.8 Episode Locations

 058. Around The Corner - Written by Tony Hoare #5.9